 However, in some cases, it can be fair game.

 For example, when dealing with a nasty game player, a bully, or anyone who tried to unashamedly take advantage of you or others, it can be fair to turn yourself into a prince of darkness.

-However, as a general rule of thumb, you’re probably going to be a higher quality man if you just go for the enlightened collaborator.
+However, as a general rule of thumb, you’re probably going to be a higher quality man if you just go for the power-intelligent, but otherwise value-adding enlightened collaborator.

 And then you can go through life knowing that your heart and mind are in the right place.

 Cynicism is a double edge sword.